jwodder/ps1.py/README.rst

   any), or the name of the currently checked-out tag (if any), or the short form of the current commit hash; turns light blue when the repository is in detached ``HEAD`` state

+  This string is truncated if it gets too long.

 - ``+n`` (green) — how many commits ``HEAD`` is ahead of upstream
 - ``-n`` (red) — how many commits ``HEAD`` is behind upstream
 - ``*`` — Indicates whether there are any staged or unstaged changes in the